webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/app-config.md

 ### Code Splitting

 You can [split your code into bundles](https://webpack.js.org/guides/code-splitting/) and load them on demand \(lazy loading\), which can greatly influence the initial loading time of the application.
 Lazy loading of app code is possible in Webix Jet with the help of a custom **app.views** handler.
-Where you can just import the bundle on demand [\[2\]](app-config.md#2).
+Where you can import the bundle on demand [\[2\]](app-config.md#2).

 ```javascript
 // myapp.js